 A Chiropractor would be able to help make sure that your joints are aligned by manually manipulating it.

 This noninvasive treatment can prevent pressure or pain in the neck area which makes you want to crack it.
 They would also be able to provide you with advice on how to change your lifestyle.

 This may include exercise and losing weight to lessen the pressure or pain in your neck.

 Chiropractors will also share tips on how you can help treat symptoms at home, too.

 This may include hot or cold treatments to reduce the pain or swelling in your neck.

-If you need a Chiropractor, ask your doctor for a referral to a specialist in your area.
+If you need a Chiropractor, ask your doctor for a referral in your area.

-Your health insurance should be able to cover a Chiropractor treatment, however, check with your specialist about the cost a Chiropractor may charge your specific condition in case it is not covered by your insurance.
+Your health insurance should be able to cover a Chiropractic treatment, however, check with your representative about the cost in case your specific condition is not covered by your insurance.